hylandtechoutreach/coding-activities/InteractiveWebsites/QuizAboutMeCodeAlong.md

-# Quiz About Me: JavaScript Code-Along
+# Code-Along: Quiz About Me
 In this activity, start building a quiz about yourself!
 Other people will be able to go to your website, and test their knowledge of YOU!

 ## Getting Started